 M&E Thursday – Livestock, Migration, & Conflict: Tools for Designing Interventions

-On April 1st, Andrew McDonnell, Senior Officer of Global Policy & Outreach at Search for Common Ground, led our M&E Thursday Talk discussion on “Livestock, Migration, and Conflict: Tools for Designing Interventions”.
+On Thursday, April 1st, at 10:00am EDT, Andrew McDonnell, Senior Officer of Global Policy & Outreach at Search for Common Ground, will lead our M&E Thursday Talk discussion on “Livestock, Migration, and Conflict: Tools for Designing Interventions”.

 Cattle migration and trade across borders has long been a link that connects African communities and economies across religion and ethnic groups, but livestock production systems are being threatened by erratic rainfall, land tenure reform, and insecurity.
 From Mali to South Sudan, conflicts between farmers and migrating cattle herders have fueled violent atrocities, increased food insecurity, and endangered the livelihoods of the hundreds of millions who depend on livestock production.

-In our discussion with Andrew McDonnell, participants got a closer look at the toolkit and explored how this kind of tool can improve alignment between peacebuilding, development, and stabilization work.
+In our discussion with Andrew McDonnell, participants will get a closer look at the toolkit and explore how this kind of tool can improve alignment between peacebuilding, development, and stabilization work.